Carla Tortelli: Casting

-Role
+Development

 When the show premiered in 1982, "feisty", "worldly-wise", Catholic and highly superstitious waitress Carla Tortelli has four children to support, fathered by her ex-husband Nick Tortelli (Dan Hedaya): Anthony (Timothy Williams), Serafina (Leah Remini), Gino (Josh Lozoff), and Anne Marie (Risa Littman).
-During marriage, he was a deadbeat father and disloyal, unfaithful husband to Carla by cheating on her with other women.
-Over time, she gives birth to four more children: Lucia (Sabrina Wiener) fathered by Nick; Ludlow, nicknamed Lud (Jarrett Lennon), by Frasier's mentor Dr. Bennett Ludlow (James Karen); and twins Elvis (Danny Kramer) and Jesse (Thomas Tulak) by Eddie Lebec (Jay Thomas), a then-ice hockey player who later becomes an ice show performer.
-All children but one turn out to be unruly, rotten, and spoiled.
+During their marriage, he was a deadbeat father and disloyal, unfaithful husband to Carla by cheating on her with other women.
+Over time, she gives birth to four more children: Lucinda (Sabrina Wiener) fathered by Nick; Ludlow, nicknamed Lud (Jarrett Lennon), by Frasier's mentor Dr. Bennett Ludlow (James Karen); and twins Elvis (Danny Kramer) and Jesse (Thomas Tulak) by Eddie Lebec (Jay Thomas), a then-ice hockey player who later becomes an ice show performer.
+All children but one (Lud) turn out to be unruly, rotten, and spoiled.
 They defy whoever is substituting for their mother Carla, including babysitters.

+In Season 1, Carla says she is from Federal Hill in Providence.
 Carla has siblings, including two sisters (younger Annette (also played by Perlman) and Angeline) and two brothers (including Sal).
 Six of her siblings are older.
 In "The Cranemakers" (1989), according to Whitney Norris (James R. Winker), representative of the estate of Carla's late grandfather, Antonio Lozuponi, Antonio deserted his wife in 1921, moved to Los Angeles with just his "lucky quarter", and made fortune selling peach and oil products.
 Feeling bad about leaving his family behind, he gave his surviving legitimate family a will of $20 million, suppressed by his illegitimate son, Paolo, who "squandered the entire fortune on fast horses and loose women."
 The will was not discovered until Paolo's death in the previous month.
 Norris delivers just Antonio's "lucky quarter" to Carla, devastating her.
 She also has a nephew Frankie, to whom Lilith and Rebecca are attracted while he works as a temporary bartender for one time.

 As a waitress, she is more experienced than her nemesis Diane Chambers (Shelley Long), who has a nice personality and upper-class traits, contrary to Carla, who treats regular customers with disdain and mostly negative sarcasm, including Cliff Clavin, a know-it-all bar patron.
 A devoted and often-disappointed Boston Red Sox fan, she became friends with Sam Malone (Ted Danson) and Coach Ernie Pantusso (Nicholas Colasanto) during Sam's baseball days at least five years before the show started and came to work for him at Cheers when Sam retired from baseball and bought the bar.

+Carla notably idolizes Elvis Presley, opting to take annual trips to Graceland, naming one of her later kids after him, and even eventually trying to make contact with him in "Don't Shoot...
+I'm Only the Psychiatrist" (1992).